urbit/docs/docs/hoon/concepts.md

 ### `face` (named variable)

 In a conventional language, we have a scope, environment or symbol table.
-Declaring a variable, like `var foo: atom`, adds the name `foo` to the table with type `atom`.
+Declaring a variable, like e.g. `int foo = 3`, adds the name `foo` to the table with type `int`.

-The Hoon analogue is `=|(foo atom)`.
+The Hoon analogue is `=/(foo atom 3 ...)`, where `foo` is a `face` and `atom` is the type.
 But Hoon has a homoiconic heap; there is no inscrutable scope or environment.
 There is just the subject, which is one noun.
-To "declare a variable" is to make a cell `[variable old-subject]`, and use that as the subject of the next expression.
+To "declare a variable" is to make a cell `[variable old-subject]`, and use thatas the subject of the next expression.

 The label `foo` isn't a key in a symbol table; it's stored as a kind of metadata, in the type ([`type`](#type)) of the new value.
 It's not